Soyinka: Cryptic Interpreter

 The growing problem of corruption in 1960s Nigeria began in colonial times.
 Rowley (1999) argues colonial powers did render the institutions of governance in African colonies weak as a strategy.
 A colony with strong institutions acquires the facility to kick the colonial power out.
 It is no surprise that contrary institutions of management litter Nigeria’s bureaucracies.

-Sagoe and Dehinwa form a romantic relationship on the understanding they must conserve traditional values.
+Sagoe and Dehinwa form a romantic relationship on the understanding they must conserve local traditional values.
 The highly rational Bandele, the history professor, is an advocate of modernity through rational principle over traditional sentimentality.
 Egbo, the Foreign Office clerk and aristocrat, is conflicted between rising in the civil service and becoming a chief of his people.
 Both tradition and modernity work for Egbo.
-The artist, Kola, is another dualist who decides to paint the Yoruba Pantheon of Gods after Sekoni’s death.
+The artist, Kola, another dualist decides to paint the Yoruba Pantheon of Gods after Sekoni’s death.

-Kola ascribes his friends to the Gods in the Pantheon painting according to their real-world persons.
+Kola ascribes his friends to the Gods in the Pantheon painting according to their real-world personalities.
 Thus, Kola becomes an Interpreter through his visual art.
 Words are unlikely to accomplish this feat.
 His painting draws on the mythology of the Yoruba Gods archetypes to offer fellow Interpreters their true identities in the new Nigeria.
 The attributes of his fellow Interpreters do not immediately resemble those of the Gods.
-Intuition or a knowledge of Ifa are necessary to provide an acceptable match for an Interpreter and his assigned God.
+Intuition or a knowledge of Ifa is necessary to provide an acceptable match for an Interpreter and his assigned God.

 Grimot Nane